Energy in Saudi Arabia: Saudi Consolidated Electricity Companies (SCECOs)

-Solar power
+Solar and wind

-During the 2012 United Nations Climate Change Conference in Qatar Saudi-Arabia announced its target to receive third of its electricity demand from solar power with 41GW of solar capacity by 2032.
+During the 2012 United Nations Climate Change Conference in Qatar, Saudi Arabia announced its target to receive third of its electricity demand from solar power with 41GW of solar capacity by 2032.
 Same time was announced investment in 17 new nuclear reactors in next 20 years.
 Indeed, Saudi Arabia has been ranked the 6th in solar energy potential.

+Saudi Arabia's Ministry of Energy is advancing its National Renewable Energy Program with a $50 billion plan aimed to develop 30 solar and wind projects by 2030.
+This effort aims to increase electricity generation and reduce oil dependency.
+The program targets achieving 40 GW of photovoltaic (PV) solar capacity, 16 GW of wind capacity, and 2.7 GW of concentrated solar power (CSP) capacity by 2030.
+Key projects include the King Abdullah Petroleum Studies and Research Center's solar endeavor and Saudi Aramco's PV carport system.
+In addition, ACWA Power has recently completed the Al Shuaibah solar projects, which are expected to supply approximately 2.6 GW of solar electricity to the country.

-Nuclear power
+Nuclear

 In 2010, King Abdullah City for Atomic and Renewable Energy was established.
 The Saudi government plans a $100 billion program of nuclear power with the goal of generating 110 gigawatts by 2032, using at least 12 nuclear power plants which are intended to begin coming into operation in 2019.
 They have been negotiating with France, China, Japan, Korea, Russia, and Argentina over access to nuclear technology.

+In 2018, Saudi Arabia appointed WorleyParsons as the Project Management Office (PMO) for its nuclear energy program under the King Abdullah City for Atomic and Renewable Energy (KACARE).
+That year, Assystem, a French engineering company, carried out detailed site characterization studies for Saudi Arabia's proposed nuclear plant, which is planned to have two reactors with a total capacity of 1.2 to 1.6 gigawatts (GW).
+Following the government's approval of the nuclear program in 2019, Saudi Arabia established the Saudi Nuclear Energy Holding Company in March 2022 to lead its civil nuclear efforts.

 The nuclear ambitions of the Kingdom of Saudi Arabia have led to heightened concern in the United States Congress, especially since the crown prince of Saudi Arabia Mohammed bin Salman, claimed in 2018 that the country will immediately follow suit if regional rival Iran developed a nuclear bomb.
 A 17 September 2020 publication by The Guardian claimed that Saudi Arabia holds enough reserves to mine uranium ore to produce nuclear fuel, raising concerns regarding the Gulf nation's interest in the atomic weapons program.
 The source of the information was a report compiled by the Beijing Research Institute of Uranium Geology (BRIUG) and China National Nuclear Corporation (CNNC) that have been working for the Saudi Geological Survey.